-- Wherever possible, crews must try to boat together as race pairs.
-Please allow for congestion in the Boating Area and any time required for warming up in the warm up zone; ideally, a minimum of 30 minutes should be allowed from "Hands On" to get to the Start Marshalling Zone, to reduce congestion at the Start, and to ensure other crews do not have excessive waiting time. - Crews must aim to be in the Start Marshalling Zone 10 minutes before the published start time of their race, ideally with their competition alongside.
+- Wherever possible, crews should try to boat together as race pairs.
+Please allow for congestion at the Boating Area and any time required for warming up in the warm up zone; ideally, a minimum of 30 minutes should be allowed from "Hands On" to get to the Start Marshalling Zone, to reduce congestion at the Start, and to ensure other crews do not have excessive waiting time. - Crews should aim to be in the Start Marshalling Zone 10 minutes before the published start time of their race, ideally with their competition alongside.
 Latecomers may be given an official warning.
 Races may be started without reference to absentees. - Be aware that once boated, crews must cross the Warm Up / Marshalling Zones to get into the navigation channel to proceed downstream (towards Richmond-Upon-Thames).
 Crews must await clearance from the Crossing Marshal to proceed.
-Ensure ALL crew members are alert and aware of possible hazards and pay attention to instructions from the Crossing Marshals. - The channel between the course buoys and the Middlesex (North) bank is open to all river craft; the starboard-hand rule applies [KEEP RIGHT!].
-Proceed downstream on the Surrey station of the navigation channel (i.e. with the course marker buoys close on your bow (starboard) side; and remain alert to all other river traffic. - Crews must not turn into the Warm Up Zone until they have passed the Navigation Pontoon at the downstream end of the marker buoys (This pontoon carries a sign showing which traffic can go which side of it when proceeding upstream.
+Ensure ALL crew members are alert and aware of possible hazards and pay attention to instructions from the Crossing Marshals.

+- The channel between the course buoys and the Middlesex (North) bank is open to all river craft; the starboard-hand rule applies [KEEP RIGHT!].
+Proceed downstream on the Surrey station (with the course marker buoys close on your bow (starboard) side, and remain alert to all other river traffic. - Crews must not turn into the Warm Up Zone until they have passed the Navigation Pontoon at the downstream end of the marker buoys (This pontoon will carry a sign showing which traffic can go which side of it when proceeding upstream.
 It is therefore quite large and is a necessary collision hazard.
 Ensure you are aware of its presence). - Crews can continue downstream beyond the start of the Warm Up Zone at their discretion.
 This is non-regatta water so normal navigation rules apply.
 Be aware also that there is a "Regatta in Progress" pontoon moored in the middle of the river below the start of the Warm Up Zone.
-Again this is quite large and is a navigation hazard.
+Again this is quite large and is a navigation hazard. - Crews boating at Twickenham Rowing Club should proceed up-river and turn above Eel Pie Island before paddling down in the navigation channel towards the bottom of the Warm Up Zone.
+They should heed any instructions from the Crossing Marshall at the Boating Area.